Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: Methodology

 \section{Methodology}

-First, we design an update rule for improving performance of a feasible parameter.
-This is done with constrained gradient descent by computing gradient of the objective $J(x,\theta)$ with respect to $\theta$, projecting it to the set of feasible directions, and then updating in the resulting direction with a learning rate $\beta$.
-Here, the set of feasible directions is computed such that a change in this direction will maintain feasibility of the QPs at all times (or upto a large horizon in practice).
-This is done in manner similar to Feasible Sequential Quadratic Programming(FSQP) where parameters are updated so that each iterate of gradient descent, not just the last one, is a feasible solution.
+Firstly, we design an update rule for improving performance of a feasible parameter.
+This is done by computing gradient of the objective $\nabla_\theta J(x,\theta)$, projecting it to the set of feasible directions of $\theta$, and then updating in the resulting direction with a learning rate $\beta$.
+Here, the set of feasible directions is computed such that a change in this direction will maintain feasibility of the QPs and guarantee existence of trajectory at all times (or upto a large horizon in practice).
+This is done in manner similar to FSQP where parameters are updated so that each iterate of gradient descent, not just the last one, is a feasible solution.

-Second, we design a rule to update a T-feasible parameter to (T+1)-feasible parameter.
-This is done by first identifying the constraint at T+1, say $C_1(x_T) + C_2^T(x_{T})u>=0$ for some real valued functions $C_1,C_2$ and control input $u$, that needs to be relaxed the least of all other constraints so that the QP at T+1 becomes feasible.
-The ascent direction of this constraint is then computed as positive gradient direction of $C_1(x_T)$ with respect to $\theta$.
+Secondly, we design a rule to update a T-feasible parameter to (T+1)-feasible parameter.
+This is done by first identifying the constraint at T+1, that needs to be relaxed the least of all other constraints so that the QP at T+1 becomes feasible.
+A direction that reduces the infeasibility margin of this constraint is then computed with respect to $\theta$.
 This direction is then projected to set of feasible directions of QPs from t=1 to t=T and the resulting direction is used for update with learning rate $\beta$.
 The next two subsections discuss how we can compute gradients by backpropagating and then how we can use them in FSQP framework to update parameters.